ZYChimne/Beautiful-Languages/README.md

 * When sorrows come, they come not single spies.
 But in battalions!
 * God hath given you one face, and you make yourself another.
 * Sweets to the sweet.
-* I must be cruel only to be kind;
-Thus bad begins, and worse remains behind.
+* I must be cruel only to be kind; Thus bad begins, and worse remains behind.
 * If we are true to ourselves, we can not be false to anyone.
 * I loved Ophelia.
 Forty thousand brothers could not, with all their quantity of love, make up my sum.
-* So full of artless jealousy is guilt,
-It spills itself in fearing to be spilt.
+* So full of artless jealousy is guilt, It spills itself in fearing to be spilt.
 * To be honest, as this world goes, is to be one man picked out of ten thousand.
-* I am but mad north-north-west.
-When the wind is southerly, I know a hawk from a handsaw.
 #### Twelfth Night
 * Be not afraid of greatness.
 Some are born great, some achieve greatness, and others have greatness thrust upon them.
-* f music be the food of love, play on,
+* If music be the food of love, play on,
 Give me excess of it; that surfeiting,
 The appetite may sicken, and so die.
 * Better a witty fool, than a foolish wit.